nazarkorpal/graphql-task/README.md

 To run the project use command: yarn install && yarn start

-What I would done if I had more time:
+What I would do if I had more time:

-1. Validation for requsts.
+1. Validation for requests.
-2. Role based validation
+2. Role-based validation
 3. Project architecture.
-I would done layers architecture with services.
+I would do layers architecture with services.